Hyde4thHeaven/Hyde4thHeaven.GitHub.io/README.md

 ## Careers
 > + Starting a job as a civil engineer for 4-years; Airport Rail Link, buildings, oil and gas plant projects.
-> + Back in during the years 2006-2009, financial trends grow very fast and will be the future of the world in 2010-2020, he decided to turn his career to the financial and banking sector, at *[Government Savings Bank](https://www.gsb.or.th)*.
+> + Back in during the years 2006-2009, financial trends grow very fast and will be the future of the world in 2010-2020, I decided to turn my career to the financial and banking sector, at *[Government Savings Bank](https://www.gsb.or.th)*.
 From evaluating officer, procurement officer, to electronic government procurement (e-GP) lecturer and procurement planning manager, also acting CEO of the special strategic team in the smart procurement development project.
-> + To live his own life and find something driven by his skills, in 2019, he moves to *[FWD Insurance Co., Ltd.](https://www.fwd.co.th)* as a digital distribution project manager.
+> + To live my own life and find something driven by my skills, in 2019, I move to *[FWD Insurance Co., Ltd.](https://www.fwd.co.th)* as a digital distribution project manager.

 ## Awards and Licenses
 > + **GSB Excellence Award 2018**, Organizational Development.